proofit404/dependencies/docs/why.md

-# Why not...
+# Why not…

 Here we will try to collect pros and cons of different approaches to make your code extendable and reusable.

 Let's imagine we have an order processing system.
 We want to implement order purchase feature.
-There is a lot of functionality to be built:
+It is a lot of functionality to be built:

 - We should change our data,
 - send a request to the payment processing system,